Elton Mayo biography and studies

 Elton Mayo continued his research and lectures as a professor of industrial research and stayed connected to the Harvard Business School until 1947.

-When he retired in 1947, he moved from Harvard to the United Kingdom.
-Elton Mayo died in 1949 during the effects of excessively smoking and suffering from chronic hypertension.
+When he retired in 1947, he moved to the United Kingdom.
+Elton Mayo died in 1949 due to the effects of excessive smoking and suffering from chronic hypertension.

 - “What social and industrial research has not sufficiently realized as yet is that… minor irrationalities of the “average normal” person are cumulative in their effect.
 They may not cause “breakdown” in the individual but they do cause “breakdown” in the industry.”